Charleina/final-project-cs162/README.md

 # Final Project - Escape from CS 162

-This was the original instructions for the assignment if more information is needed.
+This was the original instruction for the assignment for details on what it was supposed to be.
 The command line after cloning this respository should be:
 ```
 make
 ```